The Pierces

-The Pierces are a Los Angeles-based band consisting of sisters Allison and Catherine Pierce.
+The Pierces are an American pop rock duo consisting of sisters Allison and Catherine Pierce.

 Early life

-Allison Margaret Pierce (born July 22, 1975) and Catherine Eleanor Pierce (born September 12, 1977) were born in Birmingham, Alabama.
+Allison (born July 23, 1975) and Catherine Pierce (born September 12, 1977) were born in Birmingham, Alabama.
 They traveled frequently and received home-schooling from their self-described hippie parents.
 Their father played the guitar in various bands, while their mother was a painter.
 Exposed to music and arts at an early age, the Pierce sisters grew up listening to The Beatles, Joni Mitchell and Simon & Garfunkel.
 As children, they were encouraged to explore their creative side and would perform at parties, weddings and churches.
-Allison started dancing at age three, and both sisters are accomplished ballet dancers.
+They started dancing at age three and are accomplished ballet dancers.

 Musical career

 2000–2006: The Pierces and Light of the Moon

-It was while they attended Auburn University that a friend sent a tape to a record company in Nashville.
+It was while they attended Auburn University that a friend, Andy Cartee, sent a tape to a record company in Nashville.
 This eventually resulted in their debut album The Pierces (2000).
 It featured folk harmonies and "adult alternative" songs.
 In a 2004 interview, Allison Pierce commented that the album "sort of got lost in the shuffle".
 Allmusic attributes the poor reception to "no label support".

 On August 10, 2004, their second album Light of the Moon was released through Universal.
 The album was produced by Brian Sperber and featured 11 tracks that the Pierce sisters either wrote or co-wrote.
 The original version of the song "Save Me" appeared in the television series Roswell and The Pierces re-recorded a new version of the song for Light of the Moon.